-Beginning her studies at age 3 1/2, cellist Cora Swenson has studied with many teachers, including Alan Harris, Richard Hirschl, and Marc Johnson.
+Beginning her studies at age 3 1/2, cellist Cora Swenson Lee has studied with many teachers, including Alan Harris, Richard Hirschl, and Marc Johnson.
 She has a Bachelors Degree in Cello Performance from the Eastman School of Music and a Masters Degree in Cello Performance at the Boston University College of Fine Arts.
-Cora is a member of Boston Baroque and the Cape Cod Symphony Orchestra, as well as a substitute cellist with the Handel and Haydn Society and the New World Symphony.
+Cora is a member of Boston Baroque and the Boston Public Quartet, as well as a substitute cellist with the Handel and Haydn Society and the New World Symphony.
 She has attended music festivals such as the Aspen Music Festival and the Pacific Music Festival.
 She has participated in masterclasses by prominent musicians such as Steven Isserlis, Paul Katz, Phoebe Carrai, Malcolm Bilson, Scott St. John, and Pamela Frank, and has performed under the baton of esteemed conductors including David Zinman, Fabio Luisi, Leonard Slatkin, David Robertson, George Manahan and Nicholas McGegan.
 She has also worked with distinguished musicians such as James Dunham and Rachel Barton Pine.
 Cora's primary teachers have been Alan Harris and Marc Johnson.